 10. Mix well using a spoon.

-11. Garnish with the reserved grated carrots & Serve gajar ka raita immediately or chill it and then serve later with dal fry + rice combo or roti-sabzi combo.
+11. Garnish with the reserved grated carrots and Serve gajar ka raita immediately or chill it and then serve later with dal fry + rice combo or roti-sabzi combo.
 You can also garnish the raita with some coriander leaves before serving.

 It can also be served with pulao or biryani or any rice based dish as a side dish.